dvas02/EMS-Stats-Updater/README.md

 # EMS-Stats-Updater
 Small program that I made to allow me to input new calls that I've gotten while working and then fit it into the categories I created for the calls

+This program was made to work only for my own personal type of calls and in the format I like.
+It also only works with a very structured file (which this programs and interprets to store and update the information), however I have provided a mock file that you can use if you wanted the program to work for you with your own stats.
+It's very easy to update either the code or the text file with information stored and if you want to use this program I highly suggest you do so to customize it for your own needs.
+This is my first actual github coding project so if you are an internship recruiter please don't judge me too hard.
+Feel free to give me advice on simpler ways to make such a program, I did it the only way I knew it would actually save and update the information accurately.